Last Updated: 8/7/19

 This small, family-operated campervan rental business operating out of Sydney, Brisbane, Melbourne, Adelaide, Perth, and Cairns have been in business since 1997, offering both campervan and motorhome models for hire, ranging from 2 to 6 berths.
 What we like most about Autosleepers is their large selection of 4 berth campervans and motorhomes that can suit just about every style of travel.

 Autosleepers have 6 models to choose from, but the point of emphasis for the company is their easy-to-drive campervans.
 These vehicles differ in style and base vehicle used― there's a small Suzuki camper, a high-top Ford eurocamper, a luxury Mercedes/VW motorhome and more.
 They claim to provide excellently stocked vehicles with cutlery, crockery, linen and other amenities depending on the model hired.
-But one thing's for sure, Autosleepers allows small, well behaved dogs inside their vehicles!
+But one thing's for sure, Autosleepers allows small, well-behaved dogs inside their vehicles!

-The Mini Camper
+Mini Camper 2 Berth

-Hi-Top 4 Berth Campervan
+Hightop Campervan 4 Berth

-The Toyota Hiace-based Hi-Top has seat belts for four and can sleep up to four people— this is the less common configuration for the model, with up to two fold-out double beds, one above the other (be warned that this leaves all sleepers with less head space).
+The Toyota Hiace-based Hi-Top has seat belts for four and can sleep up to four people— this is the less common configuration for the model, with up to two fold-out double beds, one above the other (be warned that this leaves all sleepers with less headspace).
 It has five-speed manual/auto transmission; air conditioning and heating, as well as a solar-heated portable shower and inside lighting, make this an all-season model.
 Thankfully, it features a fridge, sink and gas stove, along with a microwave.
 It comes with bedding and linen included for 2 people only but also has anchor points for a baby seat if you need one.

 Adventurer 4 Berth Motorhome

 The 4-berth motorhome, a Toyota Hilux, sleeps the same and is much more spacious than the Hi-Top — very much recommended if you can afford to treat yourself to more space.
-Automatic transmission is available, with air conditioning to boot.
+An automatic transmission is available, with air conditioning to boot.
 Anyone considering a longer trip with multiple people should take this model as the bare minimum because of its storage capacity; it’s unfortunate but true that any Hi-Top campervan can really only accommodate a week or so’s packing for more than two.
-It features a gas stove, large fridge and a hot-water system, and the double beds are separated (one above the cab ands one at the rear) to give sleepers a little more privacy.
+It features a gas stove, large fridge, and a hot-water system, and the double beds are separated (one above the cab and one at the rear) to give sleepers a little more privacy.
 In the daytime configuration, it’s large enough with lounge and dining space for four.
 It also has baby and booster seat anchoring points, so for families, this is the first model to consider in ascending order of size.